-Note: Starting in 2021, you’ll see optional target fields for new Maximize conversions or Maximize conversion value bid strategies.
+Note: Starting in 2021, you’ll see optional target fields in Search campaigns for new Maximize conversions or Maximize conversion value bid strategies.
 With an optional target, Smart Bidding will optimize to these goals the same way it would for Target CPA and Target ROAS.
 Maximize conversions with a set target CPA will behave like a Target CPA strategy does today, and similarly, Maximize conversion value with a set target ROAS will behave like a Target ROAS strategy does today.

 You can read more about Changes to how Smart Bidding strategies are organized.

 Target ROAS lets you bid based on a target return on ad spend (ROAS).
 This Google Ads Smart Bidding strategy helps you get more conversion value or revenue at the target return on ad spend (ROAS) you set.
 Your bids are automatically optimized at auction-time, allowing you to tailor bids for each auction.

 Target ROAS is available as either a standard strategy for a single campaign or a portfolio strategy across multiple campaigns.
 This article explains how Target ROAS bidding works and what its settings are.

 Before you begin

 - If you don’t yet know what type of portfolio bid strategy is right for you, read about automated bidding first.
 If you have Shopping campaigns, learn more about automated bidding for Shopping campaigns.